-Tax credits are available to corporate taxpayers for employment generation, employing fresh graduates’, enlistment on a stock exchange (for companies getting enlisted upto June 30, 2022), and making of investments in newly established undertakings.
+Tax credits are available to corporate taxpayers for employment generation, employing fresh graduates, enlistment on a stock exchange (for companies getting enlisted up to 30 June 2022), and making of investments in newly established undertakings.

 Profits and gains derived from an electric power generation project set up in Pakistan are exempt from tax.

 Profits and gains derived by a company from the export of computer software, IT services, or IT-enabled services are exempt from tax up until 30 June 2025.